polylang/polylang/readme.txt

 * Pro: Fix language switcher navigation block justification not aligned with core settings in overlay menu (requires WP 6.5)
 * Pro: Fix a race condition which could lead to display a notice to the wrong user
 * Pro: Fix a conflict with ACF when rewrite rules are flushed with WP-CLI on a multisite
+* Pro: Fix import of several metas with same sources but different translations
 * Add filter `pll_cookie_args` to filter the Polylang cookie arguments #1406
 * Fix wrong translated post types and taxononies after a `switch_to_blog()` #1415
 * Fix a minor performance issue for the page for posts #1412